spearwolf/doorkeeper/README.md

 ## How it works

-The _doorkeeper_ service knows two different types of tokens.
-The **login token** can be generated using a valid _login id_ and a _password_.
+The _doorkeeper_ service knows two different types of tokens: The **login token** can be generated using a valid _login id_ and a _password_.
 A login token can then be used to generate a **session token**.
 Such a session token can be used to authenticate api calls to your other web app/services.

 Both tokens have a limited lifetime (expiration).
 While the session token is usually only valid for a short time (1 hour) the login token is different, it could be valid for much longer (e.g. 6 months), but expires after 7 days if the login token is not used to generate session tokens.